virgilvox/octoblu_tutorials/microblu/README.md

 #define CC3000_CS       10  // Preferred is pin 10 on Uno
 ```

-And make sure it gets a connection to sparkfun that looks like this:
-XXX
+Open a serial monitor to 9600 Baudrate and check that you're connected (this may take a minute)

 It it does, we're all good.
 Open microblu_cc3000 example at File->Examples->microblu_mqtt.

-Add your UUID and TOKEN from before.
+Follow the "Configuring your Code" section above.

 Don't forget to change out your pins and wifi or other networking credentials here too.

-Upload away.
-You can open the Arduino Serial Terminal at 9600  to see your connection status.

-As we go forward, remember NOT not to mess with cc3000's unavailable pins (11, 12, 13 and whatever you set above)
+Lastly
+* Check Tools->Port and Tools->Board and make any neccesary changes
+* Upload your code
+* Open a serial monitor and listen in at 9600 baudrate (this is how your Arduino will tell you if something broke)

+####Pins In use by Shield (Do not use these pins for anything else)

+* 11, 12, 13 and any other pins you've set above.

 One note about the cc3000 is it is a VERY big library.
 We've had to make a few changes.
 The sketch no longer supports capabilty query.
 Most likely that doesn't mean anything to you so don't worry about it.